OmarHussainX/evolveu-competencies/README.md

 Test driven development of a simple bank `Account` class in JS, to handle management of a single bank account: creation, renaming, deposit/withdraw, etc.

 Although JS classes do not officially have private members, I _was_ able to use private members in my `Account` class by taking advantage of an [experimental private field declaration feature](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes#Field_declarations).
-(Note that this is only possible since Babel takes care of transpiling my code into common JS suitable for all browsers.)
+(Note that this is only possible since Babel takes care of transpiling the code into common JS suitable for all browsers.)

 _NOTE: View test coverage report at 'coverage/lcov-report/src/components/js/index.html' after cloning the repo._

-The tested &amp; verified bank `Account` class was used to build a solitary account manager' in React. _(NOTE: The UI does not allow for the account to be renamed, and the starting balance is also pre-determined.
-These features - and more - will be exposed in the UI of the next section of the app.)_
+The tested &amp; verified bank `Account` class was used to build a solitary account manager in React. _(NOTE: The UI does not allow for the account to be renamed, and the starting balance is pre-determined.
+These features - and more - will be exposed in the UI of the next section of this SPA.)_